What is Trigger Finger?

 - Stiffness in your finger in the morning

-How Can an Occupational Therapist Help?
+How can an Occupational Therapist Help with Trigger Finger?

 An Occupational Therapist can help by giving you preventative strategies and stretches if you work in a high-risk occupation.
 They can educate you on positions to avoid and how to complete your job with decreased risk of injury.
 When you begin experiencing early symptoms, they can recommend exercises, stretches, and how to manage pain and inflammation.
 They can also recommend orthoses to decrease symptoms.
 A small orthosis that blocks the joint at the base of your finger from moving is a great option.
 An Occupational Therapist can fabricate you one of these.
 At times, it may be too severe for Occupational Therapy intervention and require medical management, including a steroid injection.
 Occupational Therapists can also help after surgery, to ensure you heal correctly.
 They can also help you regain your strength and functional use of your hands.